-- I, Roger C. MacDonald P.Geo, do hereby certify that, - 1.)
+I, Roger C. MacDonald P.Geo, do hereby certify that,

+- 1.)
 I currently reside at 8191 River Road, Richmond, BC, Canada, V6X 1X8 and I am self employed as a consulting geologist. - 2.)
-This certificate applies to the Assessment Report on the Bluff Property dated January 23, 2013, of which I am the author. - 3.)
+This certificate applies to the Assessment Report on the Bluff Property dated February 23, 2013. - 3.)
 I graduated with a Bachelors Degree of Science (Department of Geology) from the University of British Columbia in 1988.
-I have worked twenty-two years as a geologist, throughout the BC/Yukon Cordillera, NWT/Nunavut, the Guiana Shield, SA and the Canadian Shield in Ontario since my graduation.
+I have worked twenty years as a geologist, throughout the BC/Yukon Cordillera, NWT/Nunavut, the Guiana Shield, SA and the Canadian Shield in Ontario since my graduation.
 I am a member in good standing with the Association of Professional Engineers and Geoscientists of BC and the Association of Professional Geoscientists of Ontario. - 4.)
-I have been involved in exploration programs on the Bluff Property and adjacent claims from 2004 through 2012 and directed the work contained in this report.
+I have been involved in various exploration programs on the Bluff Property and adjacent claims from 2004 through 2012.

-Sealed and Signed at Vancouver, British Columbia, on January 23, 2013
+Sealed and Signed at Vancouver, British Columbia, on March 14, 2013